LaWebcapsule/directus9/docs/reference/items.md

 ## Get Items

-List all items that exist in Directus.
+List all items that exist in Directus9.

 ### Query Parameters